FabSwingers.com

 Death makes angels of us all and gives us wings where we had shoulders smooth as ravens claws.

-By *uchessdoeWoman 16 weeks ago
+By *uchessdoeWoman over a year ago

 Northampton